MoniMurray/higher_lower/README.md

 The user is prompted to enter a username to the text input box both by the placeholder in the text input box, and by an alert message if the user tries to start the game without signing in.

-Once the user has entered a username into the text box, they must then click on the 'Enter Game' button to start the game.
+Once the user has entered a username into the text box, they must then either mouse-click on the 'Enter Game' button, or keyboard press 'Enter' to start the game.

 !['Enter Game' button screenshot](assets/images/README-images/enter-game-hover.png)